wujekbizon/files-commander/README.md

 This is a new project, that's using a socket runtime.
-If you remeber Norton Commander or Total Commander way way back, when we use MS-DOS on our PC's.
+If you remember Norton Commander or Total Commander way way back, when we use MS-DOS on our PC's.

 ## Files-Commander - Local-First Implementation